julian-west/asset_price_correlations/README.md

 [Accompanying blog post](https://engineeringfordatascience.com/posts/visualising_asset_price_correlations/)

 Note that this repository has been updated since the original [blog post](https://julian-west.github.io/blog/visualising-asset-price-correlations/) (2019) which was posted on my old website.
-The code referenced in the old blog post is available in the `depreciated` folder.
+The code referenced in the old blog post is available in the `depreciated` folder

 Changes since previous blog post:
 - added headers to the example dataset, removed requirement to change header names in the csv file as part of the code